SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 Phylogenetic Trees
 ------------------

 Once individual assembly and alignment quality checks have been completed, a quick general identification check can be performed through making a phylogenetic tree in Geneious Prime.
+For further details on the tree building in Geneious Prime, see their online `tutorial <https://help.geneious.com/hc/en-us/articles/360045071271-How-to-build-a-phylogenetic-tree-in-Geneious-Prime>`_.

 To produce a phylogenetic tree: